A Partition Filter Network for Joint Entity and Relation Extraction: Effects of Relation Signal on Entity Recognition

 As is shown in table \ref{tab:my-table4}, there is a huge gap between In-triple entity prediction and Out-of-triple entity prediction, especially in SciERC where the diff score reaches 26.6\%.
 We argue that it might be attributed to the fact that entity prediction in SciERC is generally harder given that it involves identification of scientific terms and also the average length of entities in SciERC are longer.
 Another observation is that the diff score is largely attributed to the difference of precision, which means that without guidance from relational signal, our model tends to be over-optimistic about entity prediction.

-In addition, in the test set of ACE05, 64\% of the annotated entities are out-of-triple while in SciERC the figure is only 22\%, which explains why NER performance of our model in ACE05 is relatively worse than that in SciERC compared to PURE \citep{zhong2020frustratingly}.
-As a matter of fact, joint modeling interaction between NER and RE might be somewhat harmful to entity prediction as the inference patterns between In-triple entity and Out-of-triple entity are different, considering that the dynamic between relation information and entity prediction is different for in-triple and Out-of-triple entities.
+In addition, compared to PURE \citep{zhong2021frustratingly} we find that the overall performance of NER is negatively correlated with the percentage of out-of-triple entities in the dataset. especially in ACE05, where the performance of our model is relatively weak, over 64\% of the entities are Out-of-triple.
+This phenomenon is a manifest of the weakness in joint model: Joint modeling of NER and RE might be somewhat harmful to entity prediction as the inference patterns of In-triple and Out-of-triple entity are different, considering that the dynamic between relation information and entity prediction is different for In-triple and Out-of-triple entity.